How much does pet insurance cost?

 Cat insurance costs

-Pet insurance companies regard cats as less of a risk.
-Pet insurance for your cat will typically cost less than that for a dog.
+Pet insurance providers generally consider cats to be lower risk.
+As a result, pet insurance for your cat will typically cost less than that for a dog.

 For an accident and illness policy with a $250 deductible, 80 percent reimbursement level and $5,000 annual coverage, you can expect to pay between $18 and $34 per month.
 The monthly cost for unlimited coverage is between $18 and $62.